BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 date: "2021-12-25T00:00:00.284Z"
 tags: ["math", "programming", "biomed"]
 cover: "./AF2_bird_eye_view.png"
-description: I believe that DeepMind AlphaFold2 and Github Co-pilot were among the most prolific advances of technology, made in 2021.
+description: I believe that DeepMind AlphaFold2 and Github Co-pilot were among the most prolific advances of technology made in 2021.
 Two years after their initial breakthrough, DeepMind released the second version of their revolutionary system for protein 3D structure prediction.
-This time they have basically solved the 3D structure prediction problem that used to hold for over 50 years.
+This time they basically solved the 3D structure prediction problem that held for more than 50 years.
 These are the notes from my detailed talk on the DeepMind AlphaFold2 system.
 ---

 ## Contents